mchaov/personal-page/site/articles/react-hooks-vs-fp.md

 **{SARCASM ALERT}** If you are sensitive to sarcasm, you might want to read someone else's blog...

 - **"Accepts a function that contains imperative, possibly effectful code."** => good, open the path to the dark side...
+Very functional, much pure...
 - **"The function passed to useEffect will run after the render is committed to the screen."** => I am sure this is going to only become simpler with the async rendering we are waiting to come with future React versions.
 - **"Think of effects as an escape hatch from React’s purely functional world into the imperative world."** => we might need to re-align about which is the "purely functional" part of React.
 Probably they mean the `context` API?
 There is nothing inherently functional about the React library.
 - **"By default, effects run after every completed render, but you can choose to fire them only when certain values have changed."** => I am sure no one is going to have to deal with issues coming from cyclomatic complexity here...